fortran-lang/fortran-lang.org/_posts/2021-12-29-Fortran-lang-2021-in-review.md

 [FFTPACK library from Netlib](http://www.netlib.org/fftpack/). fftpack was adopted by Fortran-lang in an effort to provide:

-* Community-maintained FFT library
+* A community-maintained FFT library
 * Bug fixes to the existing codebase
 * Modern interfaces on top of the existing API
-* fpm package for easy use as a dependency
+* fpm package for easy use as a dependency.

 ### test-drive